-No. Торіс Highlights 3.
+SUMMARY No. Topic Highlights 3.
 Approval of the FY 2025 Family Resource Center Leases cont.
-Motion (3) Motion by Ed Narain to approve the Family Resource Center Leases for FY 2025; second by Andy Mayts.
+Motion by Ed Narain to approve the Family Resource Center Leases for FY Motion ( 4.
+Executive Director Contra D. Adams requested approval to extend the Executive Director Contract.
+Motion (Motion by Gwen Myers to approve the Executive Director Contract; second by Megan Proulx Dempsey.
 Motion carried (7-0).
-4. Executive Director Contract D. Adams requested approval to extend the Executive Director Contract.
-Motion (4) Motion by Gwen Myers to approve the Executive Director Contract; second by Megan Proulx Dempsey.
-Motion carried (7-0).
 III.
 PROVIDER PRESENTATIONS Tampa Kiwanis Club/ Storywalk Initiative M. Negron introduced Amanda Malinowski from the Tampa Kiwanis Club speaking on their Storywalk Initiative A. Malinowski provided the following information about the Storywalk Project: The project began in Al Lopez Park in July 2022; The Children's Board funded an expansion of the project into 4 new parks in FY 2023-FY2024; The goals of the project were to get children reading and walking; The stories in the parks change monthly; Books are selected by a committee of community partners dedicated to improving literacy; The books are purchased, deconstructed, and laminated onto posters; Volunteers change out the stories and translate them into Spanish; QR Codes are used to measure usage and collect feedback; To encourage user feedback, free books incentivize participation.
 The 4 parks participating in Storywalks and their opening dates are below: Carrollwood Village Park - April 2024; Seffner Comm"UNITY" Park & Gardens - May 2024; Ruskin Park and Recreation Center - July 2024; Rowlett Park - August 2024.
-Goals for the project are listed below: Create 4 Storywalk locations; Provide literacy resources to 120 parents/ caregivers through ribbon cutting events; Provide 800 families/caregivers literacy opportunities with access to a Storywalk in 4 parks in Hillsborough County.
+Goals for the project are listed below: Create 4 Storywalk locations; Provide literacy resources to 120 parents/ caregivers through ribbon cutting events; Provide 7 community members with the opportunity to provide feedback; Provide 800 families/caregivers literacy opportunities with access to a Storywalk in 4 parks in Hillsborough County.